tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 Please download the data (rosbag) from [here](https://drive.google.com/drive/folders/1gFrrchW9mWM1huWMYuJ0nWB2n1BfCJag).

-The rosabg includes four different topics including `camera_info`, `image_rect_color/compressed`, `pointcloud_raw`, and `tf_static`.
+The provided rosbag includes four different topics `camera_info`, `image_rect_color/compressed`, `pointcloud_raw`, and `tf_static`.

 ## Environment preparation

 ### Overall calibration environment

 The required space for calibration depends on the vehicle and sensors used.
-For a normal consumer-level car, a space of `5m x 10m` should be sufficient.
+During the calibration, please always make sure that tags are detected by both camera and lidar.
+The user could always check whether the tags appear in the rviz and the image view UI.

 ### AprilTag (LidarTag)

-AprilTag are the only moving elements during the calibration process and must detected by both camera and lidar.
 Depending on the lidar model and the available space, the required AprilTag size may vary, but so far we have had good results with 0.6m and 0.8m tags (the provided sizes correspond to an edge's size.
 In these cases the payloads are 0.45m and 0.6m).

 In addition to the size of the AprilTag, which affects the physical positions where a tag can be detected, the structure on which the AprilTag is mounted is equally important.
 The shape and size of this structure may affect the lidar detection algorithm.
 Therefore, it is advisable to use a mount that positions the tag in such a way that it remains invisible to the sensor (refer to the provided example).

 ## Launching the tool

-In this tutorial, we will use the X2 vehicle of Tier IV.
+In this tutorial, we will use the X2 project.
 First, run the sensor calibration manager:

 ```text